 The two main components of the classification are 1, 4-6:

 An important first step in coming to grips with this classification, and one which is often misunderstood, is that of 'parts'.
 The Neer system divides the proximal humerus into 4 parts and considers not the fracture line, but the displacement as being significant in terms of classification.
 The four parts are:

 Displacement is on a per-part basis.
 A fracture part is considered displaced if angulation exceeds 45 degrees, or if the fracture is displaced by more than 1cm 1.

-As such the simplest displaced fracture which is possible is a two-part fracture, however a minimally displaced fracture, even if this includes multiple fracture lines, merely constitutes an type I, one-part fracture.
+As such the simplest displaced fracture which is possible is a two-part fracture, however, a minimally displaced fracture, even if this includes multiple fracture lines, merely constitutes a type I, one-part fracture.

 The classification has been variably adapted by multiple authors.
 What is presented below is what will probably be understood by most surgeons and radiologists and consists of four major groupings, based on the number of displaced parts.

 - none of the parts are displaced (i.e <1cm and <45 degrees)